Sign up to our Newsletter

 Mare de Deu de la Salut

-This is one of the nice festival in Palma de Mallorca.
-The night before the festival of Mare de Deu de la Salut, there is a huge procession takes on the streets accompanied by colorful floral offerings and local folk music.
-On the day of the fiesta, a solemn mass in honour of the Virgin Mary takes place in the church of Sant Miguel, where a large image of the Mother Mary is held.
-After that event, city celebrates non-stop music and folk dancing.
+This is one of the most popular festivals of Palma de Mallorca.
+The night before the Mare de Deu de la Salu festival, a huge procession is accompanied by colourful floral offerings and local folk music.
+On the day of the fiesta, a solemn mass in honour of the Virgin Mary takes place in the church of Sant Miguel, where an idol of Mother Mary is placed.
+The locals enjoy non-stop music and folk dancing at night.

 December